davizinho5/laser3d/README.md

 ROS Indigo version tested under Ubuntu 14.04 LTS

-This software is by two ros packages
+This software is compound by two ros packages
 - laser_msgs: contains the necessaty messages to communicate the information.
 - motorised_hokuyo: contains ros nodes to use the system.